MaxAcheson/Module_2_Challenge/README.md

 ## Technologies

 This program was written in VS Code and executed in GitBash terminal on a PC running windows 10.
-The program should run smoothly on any operating system in any terminal as long as the following minimum requirements are met:
+The program should run smoothly on any operating system in any CLI terminal as long as the following minimum requirements are met:

 python 3.7.10